shyam1s15/sheraa_cms/README.md

 CMS for flutter application, which can use to configure data for app
 ## Getting Started
-Bloc Application
+- Bloc Application
-Firebase
+- Firebase
-Mongo DB
+- Mongo DB
-Flutter
+- Flutter
+- Spring boot

 A few resources to get you started if this is your first Flutter project: